DEJVQ/Google-Nanodegree/README.md

 Google Nanodegree program with Udacity

 ## Project 1 on Udacity - Animal Trading Card
-Done with the pure HTML / CSS project shows the card with favourite animal and short description about the dog.
+Done with the pure `HTML / CSS` project shows the card of favourite animal and short description about the dog.

 Meets the requirments from Udacity: